Back to program

 ESS 450 Exercise and Sport Science Internship The internship is designed to be a terminal experience for students majoring in fitness or sport management (12 credits) emphases with an intensive supervised practical work experience.
 Prerequisite: fitness and sport management majors: all course work for the appropriate major must be completed and a minimum cumulative and major GPA of 2.75.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

-ESS 373 Media and Public Relations in Sport Management This course is designed to acquaint students with media and public relations practices that are incorporated in sport management.
-Included in the class are the responsibilities and issues that sport managers face on a daily basis such as PR management, crisis management, interviews and media conferences, legal and ethical dilemmas, and the production of sport media relations tools.
+ESS 373 Media and Public Relations in Sport Management This course is designed to acquaint students with media and public relations (PR) practices that are incorporated in sport management.
+Included in the class are the responsibilities and issues that sport managers face on a daily basis such as PR management, crisis management, interviews and media releases, legal and ethical dilemmas, and the production of sport media relations tools.
 The course emphasizes practical application of sport media and PR.
 Prerequisite: admission to exercise sports science plan - sport management emphasis.
 Offered Fall, Spring.

 ESS 449 Seminar in Fitness/Sports Management An in-depth orientation to the required senior internship experience.
 Required course to be taken one semester prior to internship.
 Prerequisite: GPA of 2.75 (cumulative and major); admission to the exercise sports science major - fitness or sport management emphasis; senior standing.
 Offered Fall, Spring.